alukosdev/ccsp/laws/glba.md

 Short Form | Full Form
 :--- | :---
 GLBA | Gramm-Leach-Bliley Act
-ISO | Information Security Officer
 ISP | Information Security Plan
 NPI | Nonpublic Personal Information

 ## Overview

 The Gramm-Leach-Bliley Act (GLBA), also known as the Financial Services Modernization Act of 1999, requires financial institutions to explain their information-sharing practices to their customers and to safeguard sensitive data.
-These financial institutions must communicate to their customers how they share the customers' sensitive data, inform customers of their right to opt-out if they prefer that their personal data not be shared with third parties, and apply specific protections to customers' private data in accordance with a written information security plan created by the institution.
+These financial institutions must communicate to their customers how they share the customers' sensitive data, inform customers of their right to opt-out if they prefer that their personal data not be shared with third parties, and apply specific protections to customers' private data in accordance with a written information security plan (ISP) created by the institution.

 !!!
 Compliance with GLBA is mandatory.
 A policy to protect information from foreseeable threats in security and data integrity must exist regardless of whether a financial institution discloses nonpublic information or not.